Is the Samsung Galaxy S8 still worth buying in 2024

 The main differences between the S8 and the Galaxy S20 are the ultrasonic fingerprint sensor and the larger battery.

 The S8 has a fingerprint sensor on the back and a 3,000 mAh battery.
-The fingerprint sensor is extremely fast, but it can be awkward, and the battery is nowhere near as large as the S20’s 4,000 mAh unit.
-With repeated use, you will notice this.
+The fingerprint sensor is extremely fast, but it can be cumbersome, and the battery is nowhere near as big as the S20’s 4,000 mAh.
+You’ll notice this with repeated use.

-You also missed out on the stunning full-screen display of the S20 (the S10 series also has this feature).
-Even Samsung’s mid-range phones, such as the Galaxy A51, now have full-screen displays, though the quality of the displays on these devices is not as good as the display on the S8.
-The S8 is superior in this regard.
+Plus, you’ve missed out on the S20’s stunning full-screen display (the S10 series has it too).
+Even Samsung’s mid-range phones, like the Galaxy A51, now have a full-screen display, although the quality of those devices’ displays isn’t as good as the S8’s.
+The S8 is superior to Samsung’s predecessor.

-Samsung’s newer top-tier phones are also faster and have better cameras (the S20’s camera is outstanding), but these enhancements are standard.
+Samsung’s newer top phones are also faster and have better cameras than the S20 (the S20’s camera is excellent), but these improvements are standard.

-You need to know that the S8’s display, processor, RAM, battery life, and camera performance were still very good in 2024, and they are more than capable of competing with the latest mid-range handsets.
-We’ll go over these features in greater detail below to help you decide whether the Galaxy S8 is still worth purchasing in 2024.
+You need S8’s now that the S8’s display, processor, memory, battery life and camera performance are still very good in 2024 and can keep up with the latest mid-range phones.
+In the following, we take a closer look at these features so that you can decide whether the Galaxy S8 will still be worth buying in 2024.

 You can purchase a refurbished Samsung Galaxy S8.